Mountain Bike Body Armour

 Why wear mountain bike body armour?

-There are actually a few different reasons that people wear body armour.
+There are actually a few different reasons that people wear mountain bike body armour.
 It can create confidence, which can push you to do things that you would normally chicken out on.
 Lots of people can feel very vulnerable without it, taking the fun out of a ride, especially those who have a weak part of their body (maybe from an accident) that they really don’t want to fall on again.

 If you want a light piece of mountain bike body armour, you are in luck, there are some great options out there.
 With the improvements in technology and manufacturing processes, lightweight does not mean you have limited protection.
-Here are a few of the best light weight mountain bike body armour options:

 Race Face Flank Core D30 Back Guard